 Airlines are fined if they allow someone who needs a visa to board a flight to a country that requires one of them, so at check-in when they ask for your passport, it’s one of the things the staff are looking for.
-The immigration personnel, when they ask for your passport, want to determine whether or not you can legally enter that country (either through a visa-waiver program, visa, or residency).
+The immigration personnel, when they ask for your passport or ESTA (electronic system for travel authorization), want to determine whether or not you can legally enter that country (either through a visa-waiver program, visa, or residency).

 How To Book Your Tickets